 What does PASS mean?

-The PASS acronym stands for Proof of Age Standards Scheme and the holographic PASS logo on your Young Scot National Entitlement Card (NEC) means that the card can be used as proof of age.
+PASS stands for Proof of Age Standards Scheme and the holographic PASS logo on your Young Scot National Entitlement Card (Young Scot NEC) means it can be used as proof of age.

 You can use a PASS proof of age when buying age-restricted goods like lottery tickets, rated films or alcohol.